Kamzie/kamzie/README.md

    - [Responsive Website](https://github.com/Kamzie/Hayao-Miyazaki---Website)
    - [API Projects](https://github.com/Kamzie/FCC-JavaScript-Projects---API-Apps)

-2. Switched from CodePen to a professional setup with VSCode, GitHub, and Git Bash, while also transitioning to Linux to improve my system administration skills and gain hands-on experience with the terminal and Bash scripting.
+2. Transitioned from CodePen to VSCode, GitHub, and Git Bash, while moving to Linux to improve my system administration skills and gain hands-on Bash scripting experience.

 3. Created various bash scripts using VIM to automate tasks such as user and network management, backup and deletion (cloud-based), security monitoring via logs, and some personal scripts I use daily.